How well is your business doing?

 - Abandoned cart data, to gauge the effectiveness of your checkout process.
 (According to Statista, 75% of people abandon their cart when they click the “buy now” button…that’s a lot of valuable data for your ecommerce setup.)

 - Subscriptions, that help you measure the success of your offers.

-AccessAlly is a membership site and online course plugin for WordPress that comes equipped with a built-in, customizable metrics dashboard to help you gather the most crucial data for your online courses and membership site.
+AccessAlly is an online course and membership plugin for WordPress that comes equipped with a built-in, customizable metrics dashboard to help you gather the most crucial data for your online courses and membership site.

 This KPI dashboard design allows you to get a complete understanding of your numbers, from big picture stats to drilled-down metrics.